Are there any data breach notification requirements?

 Employers should consider alerting the police in the event criminal activity is suspected.
 In the event of a suspected cyberattack, employers may also alert the Cyber Security Agency of Singapore through the Singapore Computer Emergency Response Team (SingCERT).

 HR Best Practices: Having a data breach management program in place can help to ensure employers are prepared in the event that personal employee data is compromised.
-The PDPC’s Guide to Managing Data Breaches 2.0 (22 May 2019) recommends that programs include:
+The PDPC’s Guide on Managing and Notifying Data Breaches under the PDPA (revised on 15 March 2021) recommends that programs include:

 - a clear explanation of what constitutes a personal data breach;